peterewills/peterewills.github.io/_pages/professional.md

 agile environment, where I got to wear many hats and take up issues directly with the CEO.

+Although I no longer work with the company on a day-to-day basis, I still consult with them in order to make sure that quarterly index rebalances go smoothly, and to provide input on any technical projects they're undertaking.

 ## University of Colorado

+**9/2012 to present**

 In my time as a graduate student in the [Applied Math department][5] at CU, I worked almost continuously[^fnote3] as a teaching assistant and instructor.
 I